I’m Jill. I’m honored you are here, checking out my services and considering me as your agent.

 The most recent job I had was as a Blogger…the type of blogger who blogs for money using Google ads.
 For years I have studied SEO (Search Engine Optimization…ie “how to get Google to love your website”), Pinterest Strategy and Social Media.
 The greatest asset from my web background is the expertise that I bring to marketing homes for sale.

 I’ve bought and sold a few of my own homes, and I know how that feels.
-I want you to know that I’m here as your advisor.
+I want you to know that I’m here as your adviser.
 Your Realtor is never the driver, you are.
 I will share every piece of knowledge and wisdom I have with you, but the decisions are yours.
 My goal is to serve you and help you get the best result for you!

 I love this job!
 I love learning more about it every day.
 I love houses and I love to know everything I can about real estate and my community here on the Southside of Indianapolis.
 You are going to love living here as much as I do!